MicrosoftDocs/office-developer-client-docs/docs/project/project-2013-developer-documentation.md

 Welcome to the Microsoft Project 2013 Software Development Kit (SDK).
 The SDK contains documentation, code samples, how-to articles, and programming references to help build apps for a public store or private app catalog and to customize and integrate Project Server and the Project clients with a wide variety of other desktop and business applications for enterprise project management.

 > [!NOTE]
 > Project Server 2013 is built on the SharePoint Server 2013 platform, and Project 2013 includes much of the same infrastructure as the other Office 2013 applications.
-For documentation of the model for SharePoint Add-ins, SharePoint-based workflows, Web Parts, development with other SharePoint features, and documentation of Office Add-ins, see [Apps for Office and SharePoint](http://msdn.microsoft.com/en-us/library/fp161507%28office.15%29.aspx).
+For documentation of the model for SharePoint Add-ins, SharePoint-based workflows, Web Parts, development with other SharePoint features, and documentation of Office Add-ins, see [SharePoint Add-ins](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/sharepoint-add-ins) and [Office Add-ins](https://docs.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins).

 ## Introduction to the Project SDK
 <a name="pj15_Welcome_IntroToSDK"> </a>